N.Technology

-N.Technology is an Italian auto racing team, founded by Mauro Sipsz and Monica Bregoli.
+N.Technology is an Italian motor racing team, founded by Mauro Sipsz and Monica Bregoli.

 Team history

 N.Technology (originally named Nordauto Squadra Corse or Team Nordauto) were set up to manage the worldwide sporting activities of the Fiat Group.
 In 1994 the name was changed to Nordauto Engineering and in 2001 to N.Technology.

 Touring cars

 This included designing, building and running the Alfa Romeo 156 for use in touring cars.
 N.Technology won seven European and five Italian Championships with Alfa Romeo, winning three consecutive European Touring Car Championship drivers' titles, with Fabrizio Giovanardi in 2001 and 2002 and with Gabriele Tarquini in 2003.
 The team continued to run in the World Touring Car Championship, with Fabrizio Giovanardi finishing third in 2005.
 In 2006 they went it alone without support from Alfa Romeo, running Augusto Farfus to third in the standings.
 James Thompson also finished third for the team in 2007.
 The team ran a Honda Accord Euro R for Thompson in 2008, but with less success.